-We are going to research the development of social robots that are able to recognize as well as interpret human facial expressions and gestures and can match their own actions to them.
+We are researching the development of social robots, especially those with emotion sensing capabilities, for example by interpreting human facial expressions and gestures and matching their actions to them.

-The focus of our studies lays on the social acceptance, especially with regard to intercultural differences.
-While questions about limitations and ethical issues of a human-robot companionship have been addressed on a theoretical level, empirical studies are rare.
+The focus lies on social acceptance, especially with regard to intercultural differences.
+While questions about limitations and ethical issues of a human-robot-cooperation have been addressed on a theoretical level, more empirical studies are required.
 This is especially true when it comes to intercultural studies.

-With the comparative study conducted in this AGYA project, we aim to carry out a pilot study for future international projects in the area of social robotics.
-Based on the findings of an introductory Delphi study, we will execute an international survey focusing on the acceptance of social robots.
+In an international comparative study supported by AGYA, we collect essential data for future international projects in social robotics.
+Based on the findings of a Delphi study, the international survey focues on the acceptance of social robots.
 With participants from European and Arab countries, the responses will present a wide spectrum of perceptions.

-The project will address questions as: Do people from Arab countries prefer robotic companions in housekeeping functions while people in Germany prefer them as caregivers?
+The project addresses questions like: Do people from Arab countries prefer robotic companions in housekeeping functions while Germans prefer them as caregivers?
 Are there different perceptions related to gender?
-Does the acceptance of social robots correlate positively with income and education?
-The findings will also allow to identify areas of application which are both within technological reach and ethically acceptable.
+Does the acceptance of social robots correlate with income or level of education?
+The findings will allow to identify areas of application which are both within technological reach and ethically acceptable.
 Future research projects can make informed decisions on the route to take.

 The results will be published in an international journal.
 In addition, first findings have been presented on the PETRA-conference 2018, which brings together leading experts in the field of assistive technologies and robotics.